 Foundations of Algebra will provide many opportunities to revisit and expand the understanding of foundational algebra concepts, will employ diagnostic means to offer focused interventions, and will incorporate varied instructional strategies to prepare students for required high school mathematics courses.
 The course will emphasize both algebra and numeracy in a variety of context including number sense, proportional reasoning, quantitative reasoning with functions and solving equations and inequalities.
 This is a core mathematics course and does fulfill a mathematics requirement for graduation.
+Students in this course will take Foundations of Algebra A and Foundations of Algebra B during fall semester and then Algebra 1 B 93 and Algebra 1 B 93 during spring semester.

-GSE Algebra I 93 A&B
+Algebra 93 A&B